Carolis/durc/README.md

 # durc

-## This is a collection of basic CRUD and simple database operation examples
+## This is a collection of basic CRUD/database operation examples

 | Folder |          Tools           |
 | ------ | :----------------------: |